thanos-io/thanos/docs/components/bucket.md

 inspect metric data in an object storage bucket

 Flags:
-  -h, --help                  Show context-sensitive help (also try --help-long
+  -h, --help            Show context-sensitive help (also try --help-long and
-                              and --help-man).
+                        --help-man).
       --version         Show application version.
       --log.level=info  Log filtering level.
       --gcloudtrace.project=GCLOUDTRACE.PROJECT
                         GCP project to send Google Cloud Trace tracings to.
 If empty, tracing will be disabled.
       --gcloudtrace.sample-factor=1
                         How often we send traces (1/<sample-factor>).
 If 0 no trace will be sent periodically, unless forced by baggage item.
-See `pkg/tracing/tracing.go` for
+See `pkg/tracing/tracing.go` for details.
-                              details.
-      --objstore.type=<provider>
-                              Specify the provider for object store.
-If empty or unsupported provider, Thanos won't read and store any block to the object store.
-Now supported GCS / S3.
-      --objstore.bucket=<bucket>
+      --objstore.config=<bucket.config>
-                              The bucket name for stored blocks.
+                        The yaml format configuration of bucket for stored blocks.
-      --objstore.endpoint=<api-url>
-                              The object store API endpoint for stored blocks.
-                              Supported S3-Compatible API
-      --objstore.access-key=<key>
-                              Access key for an object store API.
-Supported S3-Compatible API
-      --objstore.insecure     Whether to use an insecure connection with an object store API.
-Supported S3-Compatible API
-      --objstore.signature-version2
-                              Whether to use S3 Signature Version 2; otherwise Signature Version 4 will be used
-      --objstore.encrypt-sse  Whether to use Server Side Encryption

 Subcommands:
   bucket verify [<flags>]